-Belfast, Northern Ireland’s capital and home to culture, history, attractions, and a growing nightlife scene, was our first stop on our trip to Northern Ireland this past summer.
+Belfast, Northern Ireland’s capital and home to culture, history, attractions, and a growing nightlife scene (check out the best Belfast pub crawls!), was our first stop on our trip to Northern Ireland this past summer.

 Hey, sidenote!
 If you’re traveling to the UK or live in the UK, whether for a short period of time or as an expat, why don’t you join my Facebook group where you can ask questions, get advice or just look at pretty pictures of this part of the world!
 Just click here to request to join and I’ll add you!